iwatkot/py3xui/py3xui/api/README.md

 Public Methods:
 get_db: Retrieves a database backup file and saves it to a specified path.
 get_status: Retrieves the current status of the server.
+generate_reality_keys: Generates a new Reality (X25519) key pair on the server.

 **Examples**: